-Operating the WAGO I/O SYSTEM 750 devices in home applications without further measures is only permitted if they meet the emission limits (emissions of interference) according to EN 61000-6-3.
-You will find the relevant information in the section "Device Description" > "Standards and Guidelines" in the manual for the used fieldbus coupler or controller.
+Operating the product in home applications without further measures is only permitted if it meets the emission limits (emissions of interference) according to EN 61000-6-3.
+Please observe the installation regulations!
+You will find the relevant information in the section "Device Description" > "Standards and Guidelines" in the manual for the used product.

-Appropriate housing (per 2014/34/EU) is required when operating the WAGO I/O SYSTEM 750 in hazardous environments.
+Appropriate housing (per 2014/34/EU) is required when operating the WAGO-I/O-SYSTEM 750 in hazardous environments.
 Please note that a prototype test certificate must be obtained that confirms the correct installation of the system in a housing or switch cabinet.

-The implementation of safety functions such as EMERGENCY STOP or safety door monitoring must only be performed by the F I/O modules within the modular WAGO I/O SYSTEM 750.
+The implementation of safety functions such as EMERGENCY STOP or safety door monitoring must only be performed by the F I/O modules within the modular WAGO-I/O-SYSTEM 750.
 Only these safe F I/O modules ensure functional safety in accordance with the latest international standards.
 WAGO's interference-free output modules can be controlled by the safety function.